ronakupadhyaya/Horizons-week-04/day1/blackjack/README.md

-# Pair programming exercise: Blackjack
+# (Bonus) Pair programming exercise: Blackjack

 In this exercise we're going to build a card game classic: Blackjack, also known as Twenty One.
 We'll be building off the skills you learned last week using MongoDB, Express, and Node to structure a backend capable of handling game logic as well as using jQuery and AJAX to render gameplay on the frontend in realtime.

 In Phase 1, you'll be building out the game with only one player against a dealer.